Search by Keyword

 The fourth official Beatles double-album compilation of the 70's was released on October 21st, 1977 entitled "Love Songs."
 So convincing was the romantic tone of this song that it landed as the second track on the album after "Yesterday," even though its lyrics possibly suggest otherwise.

-The British "Beatles For Sale" album, which included "I'll Follow The Sun," was finally released in America on February 26th, 1987 on compact disc.
-While this release was only in mono, the remastered stereo version was released on September 9th, 2009.
+The British "Beatles For Sale" album, which included "I'll Follow The Sun," was released in America on February 26th, 1987 on compact disc, a vinyl edition coming out on July 21st, 1987.
+While this release was only in mono, the remastered stereo version was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.

 Another mono release in the US was on June 30th, 1992.
 The box set "Compact Disc EP Collection" came out on this date, "I'll Follow The Sun" being included therein because of it appearing on the EP entitled "Beatles For Sale No. 2," which was originally released on vinyl in Britain on June 4th, 1965.